“The worst can happen and does happen…so you had better make sure you’re Insured” – Fargo Season 1.

 Lost or Stolen Passport

 Did you know that lost or stolen passport claims are amongst the most common ones made by travelers?!
-If your passport is lost or stolen, you can claim up to $100 for a new one which I think, should cover it pretty much anywhere in the world.
+If your passport is lost or stolen, you may be able to claim up to $100 for a new one which I think, should cover it pretty much anywhere in the world.

 Of course, in order to minimise the risk of this happening you should keep your passport securely locked in your hotel room or hostel locker.
 Even in countries that require foreigners to carry passports with them, a photo-copy usually suffices.